-7.1 Ranked Submissions
+572 7.1 Ranked Submissions

-7.1.1 TrimerTrip
+573 7.1.1 TrimerTrip

-Statistical analysis of the 3 sets of ranked absolute binding free energy predictions for the TrimerTrip dataset are summarized in Table 2 and Figure 6.
+Statistical analysis of the 3 sets of ranked absolute binding free energy predictions for the TrimerTrip dataset are summarized 574 in Table 52 and Figure 6.
 All methods used explicit solvent.
-Fixed-charge methods used GAFF and GAFF2, along with the TIP3P or OPC water models (the method called MD/DOCKING/GAFF/xtb-GNF/ used GAFF with TIP3P, while FSDAM/GAFF2/OPC3 used GAFF2 with OPC).
-The third method in this category, AMOEBA/DDM/BAR, used the AMOEBA force field, which explicitly treats polarizability and was consistently the top performing method with values of 2.76 kcal/mol, 0.50, 1.25, and 0.47 in terms of RMSE, R^2 , slope (m), and τ respectively (Figure 6).
-The mean error (ME) for this AMOEBA submission was modestly larger in magnitude than one of the other ranked submissions, but in all other respects its performance was superior.
+These submissions used nominally very similar free energy tech-575 niques (though with differences in protocol) but force fields were substantially different.
+Fixed-charge approaches used the 576 GAFF and GAFF2 force fields, along with the TIP3P or OPC water models (the method called MD/DOCKING/GAFF/xtb-GNF/ used 577 GAFF with TIP3P, while FSDAM/GAFF2/OPC3 used GAFF2 with OPC).
+The third submission in this category, AMOEBA/DDM/BAR, 578 used the AMOEBA force field, which explicitly treats polarizability and includes multipoles; this AMOEBA-based approach was 579 consistently the top performing method with values of 2.76 kcal/mol, 0.50, 1.25, and 0.47 in terms of RMSE, R2, slope (m), and 580 τ respectively (Figure 6).
+The mean error (ME) for this AMOEBA submission was modestly larger in magnitude than one of the 581 other ranked submissions, but in all other respects its performance was superior.
 Full statistics are in Table 3.
-AMOEBA-based approaches also perform well in the GDCC category, as we will see below.
+AMOEBA-based 582 approaches also perform well in the GDCC category, as we will see below.
+583

-Here, the AMOEBA/DDM/BAR method predicted 10/16 binding affinities within 2 kcal/mol, the majority of these being within 1 kcal/mol (as discussed in the SAMPL7 virtual workshop [43]; full data available in our GitHub repository).
-The outliers for this method were clip-g6, clip-g7, clip-g8, clip-g9, clip-g11, and clip-g17, of which binding affinities were predicted to be too unfavorable.
-The FSDAM/GAFF2/OPC3 method predicted 10/16 within 2 kcal/mol and host-guest system outliers were clip-g3, clip-g8, clip-g10, clip-g11, clip-g16, and clip-g18.
-The other ranked submission, MD/DOCKING/GAFF/xtb-GNF, predicted 5/16 binding affinities within 2 kcal/mol, with 4 of those 5 being within 1 kcal/mol.
-Interestingly, all of the predictions within 2 kcal/mol used starting poses generated not by docking, but by using SA-MD.
-The SA-MD approach makes the assumption that the host is not in its proper conformation and the host and guest are allowed to associate on their own [43].
-It would be interesting to see the predictive accuracy of this approach on the remaining TrimerTrip host-guest systems, and which systems if any prove to be troublesome.
+For this dataset, the AMOEBA/DDM/BAR method predicted 10/16 binding affinities within 2 kcal/mol, the majority of these 584 being within 1 kcal/mol (as discussed in the SAMPL7 virtual workshop [43]; full data available in our GitHub repository).
+The 585 outliers for this method were clip-g6, clip-g7, clip-g8, clip-g9, clip-g11, and clip-g17, of which binding affinities were predicted 586 to be too unfavorable.
+The FSDAM/GAFF2/OPC3 method predicted 10/16 within 2 kcal/mol and host-guest system outliers were 587 clip-g3, clip-g8, clip-g10, clip-g11, clip-g16, and clip-g18.
+The other ranked submission, MD/DOCKING/GAFF/xtb-GNF, predicted 588 5/16 binding affinities within 2 kcal/mol, with 4 of those 5 being within 1 kcal/mol.
+Interestingly, all of the predictions within 2 589 kcal/mol used starting poses generated not by docking, but by using SA-MD.
+The SA-MD approach makes the assumption that 590 the host is not in its proper conformation and the host and guest are allowed to associate on their own [43, 96].
+It would be 591 interesting to see the predictive accuracy of this approach on the remaining TrimerTrip host-guest systems, and which systems 592 if any prove to be troublesome.
+593